 Mrs Y, 38, was recently diagnosed with left breast cancer and she underwent left mastectomy and axillary clearance 3 weeks ago.
 HPE report: Infiltrating ductal cancer, grade 3, pT3N0M0 (stage 2), ER negative, HER2 negative, LVI positive, margin clear.
 She was planned for adjuvant chemotherapy and radiotherapy to left chest wall.
 Introduction Mrs Y wanted … Continue reading Achieving Cure in Breast Cancer with Adjuvant Chemotherapy

 A pleasant lady, 53 years old with long standing hypertension, presented with dysphagia symptom for 3 months duration.
-She was diagnosed with base of tongue SCC, T2N2M0.
+She was diagnosed with base of tongue SCC, T2N3M0.
 Multidisciplinary Team (MDT) Discussion Surgery or definitive concurrent chemo-radiotherapy (CRT)?
-Surgeon want to operate, I want definitive concurrent CRT (happen all the time, ha3) Rationale?
-With surgery, the risk … Continue reading Head & Neck Cancer (HNC): Curative Treatment with Radiotherapy and Chemotherapy
+Surgeon want to operate, I want definitive concurrent CRT (happened all the time during discussion) Rationale?
+With surgery, … Continue reading Head & Neck Cancer (HNC): Curative Treatment with Radiotherapy and Chemotherapy

 Points Across The study published in reputable The Lancet Oncology journal emphasised on proper selection of cancer patients for chemotherapy treatment, especially patients who are old or have poor performance status. importance of mortality review in order to improve clinical decision making (identifying patients who does not benefit or not suitable for chemotherapy treatment, eg. … Continue reading News: Chemotherapy Kill Cancer Patients.
 Not Cancer?